WalkQuackBack/tkmm/wwwroot/docs/index.md

 title: Getting Started
 ---

-# TKMM Installation & Setup
+# Getting Started

 > [!IMPORTANT]
-> Before starting, make sure you have downloaded and installed the [.NET 8 runtime](../downloads) from the [downloads](../downloads) page.
+> Before starting, make sure you have downloaded .NET 8 Runtime and the appropriate version of TKMM Launcher from [Downloads](../downloads).
->
-> If this step is not completed, the application will instantly crash.

----

 ## Installation

-From the [downloads](../downloads) page, locate the correct version for your operating system.

-Click one of the options for `TKMM Launcher` to download a `zip` file containing the `tkmm-launcher` executable.
-When the download has completed, extract and run this executable.
+Run and install the .NET 8 Runtime, if you do not have it installed already.

-If the correct [.NET runtime](../downloads) is installed, the following window will open.
+After verifying you have the runtime installed correctly with the right version run the TKMM Launcher executable.
+The following window will open.

 <p>
     <img width="650" src="./images/Launcher.png" alt="tkmm launcher window">